Thank you for scrolling:)

 Replace AI outputs with analyst-approved calibrations once they are validated

-The Insight Through research with analysts, I identified a recurring workflow: comparing data curves by holding specific dimensions (Tenor/Duration) constant while rapidly pivoting others.
+Through research with analysts, I identified a recurring workflow: comparing data curves by holding specific dimensions (Tenor/Duration) constant while rapidly pivoting others.
 To align with this mental model, I focused on optimizing multi-parameter filtering efficiency.

 To support Calibration, I introduced an “Enable shocks” toggle that allows advanced users to calibrate and fine-tune AI-generated curves by adjusting scenarios and methods.